TheHive-Project/Cortex4py/Usage.md

 api = Api('http://CORTEX_APP_URL:9001', '**API_KEY**')
 ```

-### Proxy and certificate verification
+### Proxy and Certificate Verification

-Cortex4py 2.0.0+ allows specifying a proxy configuration the custom script requires a proxy, and an option to enable/disable certificate verification.
+Cortex4py 2 allows specifying a proxy configuration should your program requires one.
+The library also adds an option to enable or disable certificate verification.

 ```python
 from cortex4py.api import Api